 During the College Training Camp, Day campers should bring their lunch each day, and also bring $15 for dinner on Friday.
 All other sessions, Full Day campers bring their lunch each day or can buy lunch at the cafeteria.
 Half Day campers depart before lunch.

-Campers stay in the Evans Hall dorms (2014) on campus.
+2017: Campers stay in the dorms on campus.
 Campers are placed 2 per room and are assigned by age and roommate requests.
 No triples are available.
 There is A/C in the dorms!
-(2014)

-Nike Tennis Camp does not provide any transportation to/from camp from airport, train stations or bus depots.
-If you fly into camp, we recommend that you fly into Atlanta International Airport and schedule a shuttle from the airport to camp.
+Nike Tennis Camp does not provide any transportation to or from camp from airport, train stations or bus depots.
+If you fly into camp, we recommend that you fly into Hartsfield-Jackson Atlanta International Airport and schedule a shuttle from the airport to camp.

 Additional public transportation information can be accessed at MARTA 404.848.5000.

 A detailed camper registration packet containing check-in location, health/release forms, emergency contact info, and a list of things to bring will be emailed to all registered campers in the Spring.
 Our health and release forms do not require a doctor's signature and they will be collected on the first day of camp.

 Camp Code: TNXREU

 Sample Daily Schedule

 - FOR OVERNIGHT & DAY CAMP SESSIONS: (Not College Training Session)

 - Noon Lunch/Rest (Half Day Campers Depart)